-MURRAY REGIONAL TOURISM
+MURRAY REGIONAL TOURISM - LEAD AGENCY

-Lead agency, Murray Regional Tourism (MRT) is the regional tourism organisation (RTO) for the Murray region.
-Established in 2010 in partnership with Destination NSW (DNSW), Visit Victoria and local government councils in the Murray region, MRT provides overarching tourism strategy, a clear developmental direction, focused product development and support for visitor-economy-related infrastructure in order to achieve its goal of making the Murray a must-visit destination.
-MRT helps facilitate improvements in the supply and quality of tourism experiences, as well as an increased awareness of destinations, products, experiences and events within the region, for its 13 local government council members and the region's tourism industry.
+Murray Regional Tourism (MRT) is the Regional Tourism Organisation (RTO) for the Murray region.
+MRT was established in 2010 in partnership with Destination NSW, Visit Victoria and local government councils in the Murray region.
+MRT provides overarching tourism strategy, a clear developmental direction, focused product development and support for visitor-economy related infrastructure in order to achieve its goal of making the Murray a must-visit destination.

+MRT helps provide its 13 local government council members and the region's tourism industry with improvements in the supply and quality of tourism experiences and an increased awareness of destinations, products, experiences and events within the region.

-MRT commissioned the Murray Farm-to-plate (F2P) Program to achieve its objective of developing the Murray region as a renowned agri and culinary tourism destination.
-The program was designed to boost the region's food- and drink-related products and experiences by improving the quality, authenticity and availability of offerings to visitors and locals
+MRT commissioned the Murray Farm-to-plate program in order to achieve its objective to develop the Murray region as a renowned agri and culinary tourism destination.
+The program was designed to boost the region's food and drink related products and experiences, by focusing on improving the quality, authenticity and availability of offerings to visitors and locals.

-Author and lead project consultant Regionality is a specialist consulting firm that works across agriculture, tourism and regional food systems, with a focus on business innovation and economic development.
-Regionality's managing director, Rose Wright, is project lead.

-Rose is a pioneer in the development of and advocacy for agritourism and culinary tourism in Australia, with experience in policy, strategy and working with businesses on the ground.
-Her work with the Sustainable Tourism Cooperative Research Centre - translating and extending research into practical tools and programs for business - has resulted in innovative, highly acclaimed and successful programs that have transformed regions.

-She continues to work with business, industry and governments at local, state and national levels, across agencies and sectors that span the farm-to-plate value chain, including tourism, regional development, land use planning, agriculture and the food industry.
+regionality Author and lead project consultant, Regionality is a specialist consulting firm working across the fields of agriculture, tourism and regional food systems, from a business innovation and economic development focus.
+Project lead is Regionality's Managing Director, Rose Wright.
+Rose is a pioneer in the development of and advocacy for agritourism and culinary tourism in Australia, with experience in policy, strategy, and working with business on the ground.
+Her work with the Sustainable Tourism Cooperative Research Centre in translating and extending research into practical tools and programs for business has resulted in innovative, highly-acclaimed and successful programs that have transformed regions.
+She has worked with - and continues to work with - business, industry and governments at local, state and national level across agencies and sectors that span the farm-to-plate value chain, including tourism, regional development, land use planning, agriculture and the food industry.